mylesazriel/top-landing-page/README.md

 # The Odin Project: Landing Page

-A project to practice my HTMl and CSS skills, creating a landing page based on a given design.
+A project to practice my HTML and CSS skills, creating a landing page based on a given design.

 View the [live preview](https://mylesazriel.github.io/top-landing-page/)